Skip to content

 columns

-String with the name of the column (can be passed multiple times)
+String with the name of the column as a comma-separated list.

 format